georgewatson/georgewatson.me/privacy_policy.md

 and it is neither users
 nor small indie website owners.

+As a rule,
+browser-level privacy controls
+are superior to website-level consent mechanisms because they are more consistent and do not create a regulatory burden that favours large platforms
+(who can afford the cost of compliance) over independent website operators
+(who can't).
+Website-level regulation
+actively harms privacy
+by driving consolidation,
+and I encourage you to choose a browser that offers high-quality privacy controls in the hope that shifts in market share may eventually be reflected in updated legislation.

 ### Jurisdiction

 I reside in England, in the United Kingdom.